sib-swiss/unix-first-steps-training/exercise_instructions.md

     ```

     :fire:
-    *Tip:* if you want to preview the output of a brace expansion by
+    *Tip:* if you want to preview the output of a brace expansion (or a
-    the shell, you can run the command prefixed with `echo`: it will print
+    filename expansion), you can run the command prefixed with `echo`: it will
-    the command that would be executed to the terminal without running the
+    print the command that would be executed to the terminal without running
-    command.
+    the command.

     ```sh
     echo mkdir -p species_by_{genus/{Dendrolagus,Crocidura},common_name/{R,B}}
     ```

-2. Copy files for `Dendrolagus` and `Crocidura`:
+2. **Copy files** for `Dendrolagus` and `Crocidura`.

     ```sh
     cp ../exercise_2/RedList_mammals/Dendrolagus_* species_by_genus/Dendrolagus/